 You will be able to decide where processes, skills, people decisions, values, reward systems and leadership styles need to be strengthened to make your chosen organization structure work.

 This program is based on two streams of research at Ashridge.
-The first is the work by Andrew Campbell and Michael Goold on the management challenges of large complex organisations.
+The first is the work by Andrew Campbell and Michael Goold on the management challenges of large complex organizations.
 One project, completed in 2002, focused on organization design.
 The result was a ground breaking book Designing Effective Organizations.
 This book provides the first rigorous framework for making organization design decisions.

 The second stream of research has been focused on collaboration.
 In particular on how to improve collaboration inside organizations.
 Andrew Campbell and Michael Goold studied synergy initiatives within organizations and published The Collaborative Enterprise.

 More recently, Howell Schroeder and Andrew Campbell have been working with companies on the skills and behaviours needed to make collaborative relationships work.
-This research has resulted in a much deeper understanding of the different relationships that exist inside organizations and has led to articles such as an Internal collaboration is not a team and Organization charts as organisation models.
+This research has resulted in a much deeper understanding of the different relationships that exist inside organizations and has led to articles such as an Internal collaboration is not a team and Organization charts as organization models.